vinas94/RainAustralia/README.md

     Table 1: Classification report for the base run

 <div align="justify">
-The asymmetric performance was caused by significant class imbalance in the training data.
+The asymmetric performance was caused by a significant class imbalance in the training data.
 Only around 22% of observations belong to the positive group thus model performance is skewed.
 There are two possible approaches to rectify this issue.
-One is to upsample the minority class by drawing observations with replacement until class ratio equalises.
-Second is to add a weight on the minority class in the loss function effectively penalising incorrect minority class predictions more.
-On this particular problem both approaches gave comparable results.
+One is to upsample the minority class by drawing observations with replacement until the class ratio equalises.
+The second is to add a weight on the minority class in the loss function effectively penalising incorrect minority class predictions more.
+On this particular problem, both approaches gave comparable results.
 However, the upsampling method was significantly slower to train as the data size grew by around 56%, thus, the loss weighting method was chosen instead.
 </div>

 #### Best run